 Step #7 – Hang your vision board in a visible spot

 The whole point of this project is to keep your goals before your eyes so that you are constantly reminded of them.
 Earlier in this project, we picked the room, but it is just as important to place the vision board in a spot where you will see it often.
 Mine is just off to the left of where I sit so with a small rotation of my neck all of goals are visible.

 Make sure to celebrate every success!

 When you achieve a goal, make sure to think back to all that you did to make it that far.
 Then move the image up to the success line!
 Write the date on the back of the image of when you achieved it.
-At the end of the year, you may want to put them into a diary, journal or a scrapbook.
+At the end of the year, you may want save them by putting them into a diary, journal or a scrapbook.

-One of our biggest projects this summer was building a pool.
+One of our biggest projects that I created a vision board goal card was building a pool.
 It is something I had dreamed of for over five years and it certainly felt like an impossible dream.
-While we didn’t finish the tiling of it I am pleased to say that that goal made it to the success line!
+While we did not complete it the first year that I had the vision board, we did finish it part way through this year.
+I carried the goal over to this year and when we finished it, I moved it up to the success line.

 It is reusable!!!